-- Preparation of annual work program and amendments as necessary; - Review invoices and bills and recommend authorization of payment; - Maintain financial data by work elements; - Preparation of quarterly progress reports to IDOT; - Monitor planning work activities / projects; and - Preparation of overall MPO budget and intergovernmental agreement (IGA) with IDOT.
+- Preparation of annual work program and amendments as necessary; - Review invoices and bills and recommend authorization of payment; - Maintain financial data by work elements; - Preparation of quarterly progress reports to IDOT - Monitor planning work activities / projects; - Preparation of overall MPO budget intergovernmental agreement (IGA) with IDOT; and - Update and amend the FY 2022 UWP as needed.

-RPC MPO will update and amend the FY 2021 UWP as needed.
-The MPO will prepare and publish the FY 2022 UWP next spring (2021) and advise all MPO participants regarding possible eligible activities which are covered by IGA.
+The MPO will prepare and publish the FY 2023 UWP next spring (2022) and advise all MPO participants regarding possible eligible activities which are covered by IGA.